A limited liability company (LLC) with two or more members is a multi-member LLC (MMLLC).

 Members can be held liable if they:

-- Misuse company funds.
+- Misuse company funds, including the bank account

 - Knowingly do something that’s reckless, illegal, or causes harm to another person.